 It is important to remember that if you own an options contract that has reached its expiration date, if there is intrinsic value left in the contract then it will be exercised whether you like it or not.

-When an option expires, there are three possible outcomes:
+When an option expires, there are two possible outcomes:

 - In-the-money (ITM) options are exercised automatically.

 - Unexercised options expiring out-of-the-money will expire worthless.

 When do options expire?

 Monthly options contracts typically expire on the third Friday every month.
 All equity and index options expire at the close of business on expiration day.
 However, if that day is a market holiday, expiration may be earlier than usual or the previous day.

 Many highly traded stocks and ETFs now offer weekly - and in some cases, daily - expirations.

 Although the stock market closes at 4 pm EST, options can be exercised until 4:30 pm EST on the day of expiration.